rjspencer/docs/theming.md

 : an ID for which video to show *defaults to the one given to {Page:VideoView} if in that page

 ### block:VideoView
+VideoAccountId
+:    the ID of the account that posted the video

 VideoUrl
 :	a permalink to the video's individual page on StageBloc